 Half a dozen paragraphs into this post I’ve used some form of the word “relevance” an annoying number of times.

 I’m sorry: it’s only going to get worse.

-While the components of the AdWords Quality Score (expected CTR, ad relevance, and landing page experience) are straightforward enough, Facebook Relevance Score is a bit more subjective.
+While the components of the Google Ads Quality Score (expected CTR, ad relevance, and landing page experience) are straightforward enough, Facebook Relevance Score is a bit more subjective.
 It’s primarily based on expected positive and negative feedback.

 Once your ad has been served more than 500 times it will be assigned a score.
 Facebook decided that’s the number of impressions it requires to determine your audience’s expected reaction to your ad creative (note that if you’ve got a small budget or you manually selected your placements this could take a while).

 I’ve italicized expected because Relevance Score isn’t based on actual feedback (likes, shares, comments, views, conversions, etc.).
 Instead, Facebook calculates an audience’s anticipated response to your ad using your campaign goal and audience granularity to determine the likelihood of your desired action being taken (positive feedback) or your ad being hidden or flagged (negative feedback).

 If, after your ad’s been served more than 500 times, you’ve got a Relevance Score of 10, congratulations!
 You’ve successfully aligned your ad creative and offer with your audience, and Facebook’s algorithm says they’re probably going to drink the Kool-Aid.

 Unfortunately, you won’t be able to rest on your laurels for long.

 Relevance Score is not static.
 In fact, it can fluctuate daily.
 This is Facebook’s way of mitigating staleness; when your Facebook ad’s engagement starts falling off a cliff, it’s time to present that audience with something new.